 Located along the southern slope of the eastern Himalaya, Bhutan’s tourism industry is in its infancy, making it a truly off-the-beaten-path destination.
-Those who make the trek to this mysterious country will find a wilderness that most of us can only imagine in our wildest dreams—dramatic mountains with Buddhist monasteries perched high in the cliffs, crystalline rivers that few have seen and deep jungle with exotic animals many have never even heard of.
+Those who make the trek to this mysterious country will find a wilderness that most of us could only imagine—dramatic mountains with Buddhist monasteries perched high in the cliffs, crystalline rivers that few have seen and deep jungle with exotic animals.
 But it’s not just Bhutan’s extraordinary landscape and wildlife that leaves us speechless, it’s also the country’s Buddhist monasteries and temples at every turn that truly transport us into magical land.
 Our adventures in Bhutan allow us to experience everything this captivating country has to offer.
 We’ll raft the practically unknown Lower Drangme Chhu and Pho Chhu, explore some of the country’s unparalleled national parks and protected areas and travel to Bumthang, the spiritual center of Bhutan where we get to lose ourselves in several of the incredible monasteries and temples that make up so much of this sacred land.
 Not only will a trip to Bhutan stay in your soul and memory for a lifetime, but you’ll be among a small group of people that have traveled to this land of the unknown—true adventurers.

 The Hidden Rivers of Bhutan

 Flowing out of the Himalaya into Bhutan are some of the world’s least explored rivers and best kept secrets.
 In fact, up until 2006 when the first descent of Mangde Chhu was completed, and later in 2009 with the first descent of the Drangme Chhu, Bhutan’s rivers were essentially unknown to the rest of the world.
-The Lower Drangme Chhu gorge is perhaps one of the finest sections of Class II-III whitewater in the world, with beautiful scenic views and untouched forests carving through terrain only the most adventurous travelers have experienced.
+The Lower Drangme Chhugorge is perhaps one of the finest sections of Class II-III whitewater in the world, with beautiful scenic views and untouched forests carving through terrain only the most adventurous travelers have experienced.
 The turquoise Pho Chhu meanders through a wide open valley, full of rice fields and farmhouses en route to the impressive Punakha Dzong.
-Those who experience these far-off rivers in the coming years will still be among the elite few who have explored these hidden gem rivers and experienced the early days of Bhutan’s adventure travel industry.

 Bhutan’s Majestic and Preserved Wilderness

 Thirty-five percent of Bhutan is covered in protected forests, national parks and wildlife sanctuaries.
-This can largely be accredited to the country’s national religion, Buddhism, which highly values the sacredness of life.
 In this small, isolated country, high mountain peaks transition into lush conifer forests and eventually jungle terrain, creating a large-scale and highly diverse ecosystem that has helped give the country claim to being one of the top 10 biological hotspots in the world.
 The oldest protected area and Bhutan’s “Crown Jewel” is Royal Manas National Park.
 And it’s no surprise that Manas National Park is highly regarded in the country as it’s home to more than 365 species of birds, 900 types of plants and some of the most endangered animals on the planet, including the Royal Bengal tiger, Asian elephant, Himalayan black bear and the extremely rare golden langur.
 But Manas National Park is only one of the Bhutan’s seven national parks and sanctuaries.
 Others like Thrumshingla National Park are a bird watcher’s paradise while Jigmi Dorji National Park in the alpine region is known for its extensive trekking routes.

 A Buddhist Spiritual Center